Koverse/documentation/docs/source/admin/runbook.rst

 **Configuration Files**

-Copy the entire koverse-server directory - specifically the /conf directory must be included.
+Copy the entire koverse-server and koverse-webapp directories - specifically the /conf directory must be included.

+**Add-ons**

+Koverse Addons are located in HDFS in the /koverse/kv/addons directory.
+Use Hadoop's Distributed Copy (discp) to copy the addons to your selected backup storage account.

 Distributed System Operations